Do Sharks Attack Kayaks? 2026 Safety Guide & Facts

 Skip These

-- Shark-pattern kayak stickers (might even attract investigation)
+- Shark-pattern kayak stickers—might actually attract investigatory attention

 Frequently Asked Questions